Help for When You Aren't Able to Afford Bail Bonds in Phoenix

 Within 24 hours after arrest, a judge or magistrate sets a bail amount in proportion with the charges.
 For minor crimes, especially if the accused is a first-time offender, the magistrate has the option of choosing to release someone on their own recognizance, which means that they sign a form stating that they are able to return for future court dates and that they understand the consequences if they fail to appear.

 However, repeat offenders and more serious crimes require a bail payment.
 Although a good defense lawyer attempts to persuade the judge to offer a low bail amount, sometimes the amount asked is too high to easily afford.
-If this happens, purchasing bail bonds in Phoenix, AZ with Black Dog Bail Bonds gets you out of jail until you have your day in court for much less than the required bail payment.
+If this happens, purchasing a bail bond gets you out of jail until you have your day in court for much less than the required bail payment.

-Posting bail in Phoenix is usually expensive, but bail bonds are an option to stay out of jail until a verdict is returned.
-Remember, bail money and collateral provided to a bail bond company is returned if you keep up with your court dates, but skipping out on a bail bond means that the police and your bond company start searching for you.
-As long as you make your court appearances, posting bail bonds with Black Dog Bail Bonds is a low-risk way to return to your normal life until trial.
+Posting bail is usually expensive, but bail bonds are an option to stay out of jail until a verdict is returned.
+Remember, all bail money and collateral provided to a bail bond company is returned if you keep up with your court dates, but skipping out on a bail bond means that the police and your bond company start searching for you.
+As long as you make your court appearances, posting bail bonds is a low-risk way to return to your normal life until trial.

 What is the first step when I get the call from my loved one in jail?